-"Authorised official" means any official of the Municipality who has been authorized by the Municipality, in accordance with the Msunduzi SPLMA By law of 2016, to administer, implement, and enforce the provisions of this Policy.
+"Authorised official" means any official of the Municipality who has been authorized by the Municipality, in accordance with the Msunduzi SPLUM By law of 2021, to administer, implement, and enforce the provisions of this Policy.

-"Basic Services" means any device, product, equipment, or tool that is designed or adapted to enable people with disabilities to participate in activities, tasks, or actions.
-One of the key features of a developmental state is to ensure that all citizens especially the poor and other vulnerable groups, have access to basic services, including municipal services such as bulk water, energy, lighting roads, sustainable housing, welfare, health care, education and supporting infrastructure delivery.
+"Basic Services" One of the key features of a developmental state is to ensure that all citizens especially the poor and other vulnerable groups, have access to basic services, including municipal services such as bulk water, energy, lighting roads, sustainable housing, welfare, health care, education and supporting infrastructure delivery.
 The Constitution of the country places the responsibility on government to ensure that such services are progressively expanded to all, within the limits of available resources (White Paper on the Rights of Persons with Disabilities, South African office of the Deputy President, 2015: 5).